 The next major development at La Rosaleda was in preparation for the 1982 World Cup.From a purely footballing angle, Málaga was not an obvious choice to act as a host city for España 82, but when has that ever deterred FIFA?
 CD Málaga had never come close to winning a national title and the capacity of their Estadio La Rosaleda was clearly too small.
 Málaga however, was at the heart of the Costa del Sol and the stadium aside, it had all the necessary infrastructure such as hotels and a huge airport.
 In February 1980 the municipality signed off the budget for the expansion of the stadium.
 The first phase began in the summer of 1980 and focused on building another anfiteatro on the east side.
 Next up and two new double decked fondos at the north and south ends were built.
 The two side stands also had bench seats added to both upper tiers.
 During the summer of 1981, the pitch was lowered and work started on adding a moat around the pitch.
 By December of 1981, La Rosaleda had four double deck stands,new floodlights, new pitch, a moat and four gaping holes in each corner of the stadium.
 The work to "link" the stands was completed a mere five weeks before Scotland, USSR & New Zealand began their World Cup campaigns... and not a FIFA inspection team in sight!
 I've used the word link with caution, because with the exception of the work at El Molinon in Gijon, these four corner stands were quite the worse attempt at connecting stands that I've seen in Spain.
 It's as if each side stand had been given a set of shoulder pads.
 Not that CD Málaga was bothered.
 It now played in a stadium with a 42,000 capacity and did not have to fork out a single céntimos, which is just as well as they were up to their neck in debt.

-Gradually, Málaga CF improved, winning promotion back to Segunda 2b in 1995.
+Gradually, Málaga CF improved, winning promotion back to Segunda B thanks to an unbeaten season in 1994-95.
 Two successive promotions at the end of the nineties saw the club reach La Primera just seven short years after their own reformation.
 With the exception of a two season blip in the middle of the decade, Málaga CF has spent 11 of the past 13 seasons in the top division, with a highest place finish of eighth in 2001-02 and again 2008-09.
 That eighth place finish in 2002 saw the club enter and win the Intertoto Cup and qualify for the 2002-03 UEFA Cup.
 A run to the quarter finals saw Málaga CF gain impressive victories over Leeds United and AEK Athens.
 The turn of the century saw the local municipality start a programme of redevelopment La Rosaleda that would take six years complete.

 The project was designed in a joint venture by architects José Seguí and the U.T.E.
 Sando-Vera company and saw the complete rebuilding of the stadium, stand by stand.
 First to go was the old north end which was replaced with an open two tiered all-seated stand which peaked in height at the centre before sweeping down and around new corner units.
 In 2002 an identical stand was erected at the southern end of ground.
 The first of the main stands was built in 2004 on the east side that backs on to the Rio Guadalmedina.
 This is slightly lower than the end stands, but unlike its predecessor, joins up seamlessly.
 This double deck stand features a steel roof suspended by cables that are tethered to a series of concrete piles driven into the ground behind the stand.
 Finally,in 2006 the west side was replaced with a stand that matched the east side.
 The result was a beautifully simple and bright stadium that undulates at its uppermost points, offering spectators a fantastic view from all of its 28,963 seats.
 A club museum opened at La Rosaleda in 2009 and a new pitch was laid a year later along with general improvements being made to the stadiums access points and sound system.